 Yellow Rails and Rice Festival participants enjoy a unique opportunity to engage in agritourism, observing close-up rice harvesting operations, with the added benefit of seeing Yellow Rails and other rail species (Sora, Virginia, and King) that may be flushed by a combine while it is harvesting rice.
-Access to the fields while rice is being harvested is part of Festival Packages and referred to as the Field Pass.
+Access to the fields while rice is being harvested is part of a Festival Package and referred to as the Field Pass.
 In addition to rails, many additional bird species may be seen in the vicinity.
-Festival Packages include a Field Passes for three field days (weather and equipment permitting: Thursday, Friday, and Saturday), and one Combine Ticket, which allows one (or possibly) more combine rides (if a participant so chooses and is physically capable to do so - see below).
+The 2023 Festival Package is a three-day Field Pass (weather and equipment permitting): Thursday, Friday, and Saturday (Sunday is the emergency back-up day).
+Each participant receives one Combine Ticket, which allows one (or possibly) more combine rides (if a participant so chooses and is physically capable to do so - see below).

 *Combine rides: Not all participants may be physically capable to climb up on to the combine landing: you must be able to climb up several stairs to reach the combine landing.